 I can understand your mistrust of Mozilla and indeed they are deserving of criticism, however there's several key reasons for not using a 3rd party build/fork of Firefox, be it Waterfox, Pale Moon, etc..
 The only exception is the Tor Browser.
 What follows is a compilation of 'pants' thoughts and my own after i brought up Waterfox in conversation, which i was using at the time.

-A: It seems a lot of people ask these questions about these very important add-ons.
+A: It seems a lot of people ask these questions about these two very important add-ons.
 Although they perform similar functions in that they essentially filter content much like a software firewall, the developer attempts to target two different audiences, plus they work somewhat differently. uBlock Origin (uBO) is intended to be easier to use, while uMatrix (uM) offers more granular control.

 Both can be used together, but because there is overlapping functionality they need to be properly configured to work together efficiently.
 If you've followed the The Firefox Privacy Guide For Dummies! only uBlock is used whereas both are used in the Firefox Configuration Guide for Privacy Freaks and Performance Buffs.